-1. Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-2. Maximum Contaminant level (MCL): The highest level of contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-3. Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
-A part per million corresponds to one second in a little over 11.5 days.

-4. Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
-A part per billion corresponds to one second in 31.7 years.

-5. Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-6. The '<' symbol: This symbol means less than.
-A result of <5 means that is the lowest level that could be detected. was 5 and the contaminant in that sample was not detected.
+- 1. Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - 2.
+Maximum Contaminant level (MCL): The highest level of contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - 3.
+Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
+A part per million corresponds to one second in a little over 11.5 days. - 4.
+Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
+A part per billion corresponds to one second in 31.7 years. - 5.
+Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - 6.
+The '<' symbol: This symbol means less than.
+A result of <5 means that is the lowest level that could be detected. was 5 and the contaminant in that sample was not detected. - 7.
+Picocuries per liter (pCi/L): A common measure of radioactivity.